 Business capabilities are the representation of an organization's need and what it does and can do.
 They depict the core functions of the business and break down the business into building blocks that are laid out into business capability maps.
 If needed, they can be broken down into sub-capabilities.

 Their regular assessment will help enterprise architects or business architects to identify and prioritize the corresponding IT initiatives with business needs.
-Of course, as the depiction of an organization, business capabilities are not static and evolve, some might even become irrelevant and been replaced or consolidated into another capability.
+Of course, since they depict an organization, business capabilities are not static and evolve over time; some might even become irrelevant and be replaced or consolidated by another capability.
 They can be assessed based on various parameters including efficiency, priority, and complexity.

 Take a car rental company for example, in this case, a good example of business capability might be an "online booking" capability.
 This competence is supported by one or multiple applications, like the car rental mobile app.
 Another example would be a "mortgage loan" capability for a bank supported by an in-house application that computes loans.